 However, due to global warming drought has become a common occurrence in East Africa.
 Therefore, cattle herds are smaller than they have ever been and the Maasai people are under pressure to adapt their lifestyle to modern conditions.

 After our full day safari at Maasai Mara we visited a traditional Maasai village located near our lodge.

-However, due to dwindling cattle numbers the traditional consumption of cow’s blood is not as common as in prior years.
-In addition, some members of the tribe have begun to grow their own food although farming the land is considered to be a crime against nature.
+However, due to dwindling cattle numbers the consumption of cow’s blood as Maasai food is not as common as in prior years.
+In addition, some members of the Maasai tribe have begun to grow their own food although farming the land is considered to be a crime against nature.
 This belief is based on the fact that the land cannot be used for grazing after it has been cultivated.

-Their tribal homes are constructed using mud, grass, sticks, cow dung and cow urine.
+The tribal homes of the Maasai people are constructed using mud, grass, sticks, cow dung and cow urine.
 Traditionally, it is the responsibility of the women to construct the home and the men build the fence to protect the kraal.

-Their most tribal common dance is called the adumu.
-This “jumping dance” is preformed when the young male tribal members form a circle with one or two of them jumping in the center.
+The Maasai tribe jumping dance is called the “adumu”.
+This “jumping dance” of the Maasai people is preformed when the young male tribal members form a circle with one or two of them jumping in the center.
 Traditionally, it is assumed that the one who can jump the highest is the best warrior and will also be able to choose the most desirable bride.

 I think I did pretty well although he nudged me out by a few centimeters.
 However, I am not sure I was doing it correctly because my heels are supposed to be together and it is supposed to look effortless.

 Lion hunting is an important aspect of Maasai history in this area.
 Our host explained that they still hunt lions in his tribe.
 Although, they are not allowed to hunt inside the park, the lions can also be found near the village.